How To Get Topspin On The 2 Handed Backhand

 Another great tip to help you create easy topspin involves relaxing your hands at the end of your swing.
 Relaxation is key to all shots, especially when you want to hit topspin.
 Consequently, you need to learn how to use your wrists on the two handed backhand.
 If you don’t have loose hands, you won’t be able to produce much rotation on the ball.

 In order to relax your hands properly, open your fingers at the end of your swing.
 Hold your finish and open your fingers, letting your racquet dangle more.
 This will remove all tension from your arms, and help you get that smooth topspin that you’re looking for.

 If you still can’t figure out how to get topspin on the 2 handed backhand after trying the tips above, give this one a try.
 This little known tip could be just the trick for unlocking the right feeling required for generating topspin.

-Put these powerful tips on how to get topspin on the 2 handed backhand into practice the next time you’re on the court, and you should be able to fix your backhand topspin problems before you know it.
+There you have it, five powerful tips on how to get topspin on the 2 handed backhand.
+Now, your next step is to practice them consistently on the court.
+I’m confident that you’ll be able to fix your backhand topspin problems before you know it.

 Jeff is a former top 100 ATP player and USTA high-performance coach committed to helping players and coaches all over the world improve.